Skip to main content

 As mentioned above, while specific evaluation criteria are included for each family, a list of general criteria is needed for developing appropriate evaluation standards relevant to each family/species.
 For the criteria listed below, an answer of ‘Yes’ implies that the seedling in question has a low chance of survival in the field, and should be classified as abnormal.
 While not every criterion is relevant to all growth habits and plant types, two fundamental questions apply to all species: was enough functional root mass produced, and is the seedling likely to become autotrophic?

-Was enough functional root mass produced:
+Was enough functional root mass produced?

 • Weak, stubby or missing primary root with weak secondary or adventitious roots?